CodeKunalTomar/SGPA-Calculator/README.md

 ## Input Details

-The program takes the following input from the user for each course:
+The program takes the following input for each course from the user:
 - Course name: The name of the course.
 - Credit earned: The credit earned in the respective course.
 - Grade: The grade obtained in the course (must be one of the grades in the grading scale).